Bimbo's Initiation

 Bimbo's Initiation is a 1931 Fleischer Studios Talkartoon animated short film starring Bimbo and featuring an early version of Betty Boop with a dog's ears and nose.
-It was the final Betty Boop cartoon to be animated by the character's co-creator, Grim Natwick, prior to his departure for Ub Iwerks' studio.
+It was the final Betty Boop cartoon to be animated by the character's co-creator, Grim Natwick, before he moved to Animated Pictures.

 Plot

 During the opening credits, a chorus of college fraternity brothers boasts how easily they will induct Bimbo.
 Bimbo walks down the street whistling "Go In and Out the Window" and suddenly disappears down an open manhole.
 A Mickey Mouse look-alike quickly locks the manhole after him.
 He slides down a long chute into the underground clubhouse of a secret society.
 The leader asks Bimbo if he would like to be a member, but Bimbo refuses and is sent through a series of dangerous trials.
 After each trial the leader repeats the invitation, but Bimbo still refuses.
 Finally the leader removes his costume to reveal Betty Boop, who charms Bimbo with a dance.
-Bimbo accepts the invitation, and the other members of the society reveal that they are also Betty.
+Bimbo accepts the invitation, and the other members of the society reveal that they are look-alikes of Betty.
 They all celebrate by dancing to the tune of Byron Gay's "The Vamp".